Are you planning a bike ride to Ladakh or Spiti Valley? This guide helps you with how to prepare your bike for the Ladakh ride or Spiti Valley ride.

 1. Check the tire for wear and tear

 On to the big daddy of the bike.
 Ensure that you check tires for excessive wear and tear.
-Even if the tires aren’t very worn out, you can consider changing it before the Big Ride.
+Even if the tires aren’t very worn out, you can consider changing them before the Big Ride in those extreme roads.

 If tires are older than three years – you should change them as they might not get you the traction you need in harsh conditions such as driving through mud and crossing river beds.